 4199 Paces Ferry Road, 770-432-2663

 Go for: The Evil Cookies.
 Sure, this is a restaurant, not a bakery, but these quarter-pound, pecan and chocolate chunk treats are known around the city.

 Stay for: The new patio.
 Rebuilt right before the pandemic began, the socially distanced patio features a metal roof, cedar walls, overhead heaters, and drop-down curtains, in case of a monsoon.

 Paces & Vine

 Go for: The neighborhood vibe.
-With a recently expanded patio, Paces & Vine is a go-to for Vinings residents, who tend to gather around the fireplace—at a respectable distance, of course.
+With an expanded patio, Paces & Vine is a go-to for Vinings residents, who tend to gather around the fireplace—at a respectable distance, of course.

 4300 Paces Ferry Road Southeast, 404-205-8255

 And finally, one bonus restaurant that isn’t a patio, but will feel like one on frigid winter days

 The Garden Room

 If you’re comfortable dining inside but crave the feel of springtime patio dining, the Garden Room’s lush, floral décor and lively atmosphere may be the ticket.
 Plan ahead: Reservations at this Buckhead hot spot can be tough to snag.